Decentralised Autonomous Organisation (DAO)

 DAOs can range from a single task to a long-term project.
 An example of a one-off project is the ConstitutionDAO, which was created in late 2021 with the goal of buying the original copy of the US Constitution from Sotheby’s.
 On the other end of the spectrum, MANTRA’s DAO was a long-term project established to build a decentralised platform for lending, staking, and borrowing digital assets.

-The initial phases of DAOs start by establishing the rules of the DAO using smart contracts, which are essentially the blueprint for the DAO.
+The initial phases start by establishing the rules of the DAO using smart contracts, which are essentially the blueprint for the DAO.
 They are transparent, verifiable, and publicly available for auditing by any potential member.

 Following this is the matter of how the DAO intends to get funded in order to achieve its underlying purpose.
 Most commonly, this is achieved through token issuance.
 Tokens have certain benefits, such as incentives or voting rights (for a governance token), within the specific DAO’s ecosystem.